telicent-oss/smart-caches-core/docs/security/index.md

 The `SecurityLabelsParser` allows an application to take the label byte sequences it has encountered, or previously stored, for data and turn them back into `SecurityLabels<?>` that can be used with an [`Authorizer`](#authorizer) to make access decisions.
-It's single `parseSecurityLabels(byte[])` method takes a raw byte sequence and produces a `SecurityLabels` instance or throws a `MalformedLabelsException`.
+It has a single `parseSecurityLabels(byte[])` method takes a raw byte sequence and produces a `SecurityLabels` instance or throws a `MalformedLabelsException`.

 The `SecurityLabelsParser` to use is obtained via the `SecurityPlugin.labelsParser()` method.
 Parsers **SHOULD** generally be thread-safe singletons as label byte sequences should be entirely independent of each other and ideally require minimal local state to parse.
 Implementations *MAY* wish to consider [Caching Parsing Results](#caching-for-performance) as in practical deployments we typically see many common labels reused widely across the data and having the parser return the same output `SecurityLabels<?>` instance when receiving the same input